-- 1.8 Local authorities are under a Duty to Co-operate with each other on strategic matters such as housing, economic growth, transport and infrastructure provision which have cross-boundary implications.
+- 1.7 Local authorities are under a Duty to Co-operate with each other on strategic matters such as housing, economic growth, transport and infrastructure provision which have cross-boundary implications.
 In South Hampshire, there is a long history of cross-boundary working between local authorities and their strategic partners.
-The Borough Council has been a founding member of the Partnership for South Hampshire (PfSH).
-The PfSH includes twelve local authorities and closely collaborates with the Solent Local Enterprise Partnership (LEP), the Environment Agency, Natural England and Homes England. - 1.9 In June 2016, the South Hampshire Spatial Position Statement was published.
+The Council has been a founding member of the Partnership for South Hampshire (PfSH).
+The PfSH includes twelve local authorities and closely collaborates with local economic stakeholders, the Environment Agency, Natural England and Homes England. - 1.8 In June 2016, the South Hampshire Spatial Position Statement was published.
 It sets out development targets for each Council to 2034.
-In relation to infrastructure, the Spatial Position Statement specifically considers how sustainable transport can encourage a modal shift in the sub-region and considers the aggregate impact of new development on utilities infrastructure.
-Further work is currently being undertaken to inform a new spatial strategy to cover the period to 2038 and beyond.
-Further information about PfSH including the Spatial Position Statement and underlying evidence base can be found online: www.push.gov.uk
+In relation to infrastructure, the Spatial Position Statement specifically considered how sustainable transport can encourage a modal shift in the sub-region and considers the aggregate impact of new development on utilities infrastructure. - 1.9 On 6 December 2023, the PfSH Joint Committee approved the content of a new Spatial Position Statement which replaces the 2016 Spatial Position Statement.
+The latest Spatial Position Statement informs the Council's Draft Local Plan.
+The new Spatial Position Statement covers the provision of housing and employment across the sub-region up to 2036.
+However, given the lead in times for larger sites, it is likely that the key strategic sites that deliver throughout the sub-region will continue to deliver new development well beyond 2036.
+The Spatial Position Statement therefore provides an overall vision and strategic direction for new development that can be considered up to 2050.
+The Statement also sets outs the PfSH approach to infrastructure, the environment, green infrastructure, and other planning matters.
+The Statement takes the approach of prioritising locations for development which utilise public transport and active travel.
+The Statement and underlying evidence base can be found online: www.push.gov.uk/work/our-meetings/joint-committee/